canada-ca/PCTF-CCP/Version1_2/README.md

-# Public Sector Profile of the Pan-Canadian Trust Framework
+# Version 1.1 of Public Sector Profile of the Pan-Canadian Trust Framework is now available for public consultation